Summer Camp Jobs

 We hire individuals described as enthusiastic, outgoing, positive, creative, bright, friendly, and caring.
 You should have good communication skills, be sefl-motivated, willing to learn and have a passion for science, animals and children!

-Staff Training starts on MAY 20th, 2018, ends JUNE 2nd, 2018 and is MANDATORY for all camp staff.
+Staff Training starts on MAY 19th, 2019, ends JUNE 1st, 2019 and is MANDATORY for all camp staff.
 During these two weeks of camp, you will learn what is means to be a staff member at Cub Creek!
-You'll learn the lay of the land; listen in on talks geared towrds handling challenging behavior, being a role model, and communicating with parents; and meet some awesome people who you will become life-long friends with.
-We provide free transportation to and from the St.Louius Internation airport during specified times for the arrivals/depatures of staff in the summer.
+You’ll learn the lay of the land; listen in on talks geared towards handling challenging behavior, being a role model, and communicating with parents; and meet some awesome people who you will become life-long friends with.
+We provide free transportation to and from the St.Louis International airport during specified times for the arrivals/departures of staff in the summer.